isabella232/primetime.en/help/programming/tvsdk-3.0-for-ios/c-psdk-ios-3.0-advertising/c-psdk-ios-3.0-updating-rules/c-psdk-ios-3.0-updating-rules.md

 snippet: y
 ---

-# Update ad creative selection rules{#update-ad-creative-selection-rules}
+# Update ad creative selection rules {#update-ad-creative-selection-rules}

 You can use the TVSDK configuration file (AdobeTVSDKConfig.json) to update the priorities for ad creative selection on VAST/VMAP responses.
 You can also use this configuration file to define the source URL transformation rules for ad creatives.